Brewers get veteran lefty Gonzalez in trade with Nats

+WASHINGTON (AP) — It didn’t take Gio Gonzalez long to get to his new team.

-WASHINGTON (AP) — The Milwaukee Brewers got a proven left-handed starter for their stretch run, acquiring Gio Gonzalez from the Washington Nationals on Friday night for two minor leaguers and international slot money.
+The Milwaukee Brewers got a proven left-handed starter for their stretch run, acquiring Gonzalez from the Washington Nationals on Friday night for two minor leaguers and international slot money.

-The deal was announced after the Brewers beat Washington 4-1.
+The deal was announced after the Brewers beat Washington 4-1, and Gonzalez, who began the game in a Nationals uniform, spoke to reporters afterward in Brewers gear.

-In Gonzalez, Milwaukee gets a durable 32-year-old starter with postseason experience.
+In Gonzalez, Milwaukee gets a durable 32-year-old with postseason experience.
 Gonzalez, who will be a free agent after the season, has a career record of 124-97 with a 3.71 ERA in 308 games (302 starts) with Oakland and Washington.
 This year, he’s 7-11 with a 4.57 ERA in 27 starts.

-The deal was finalized during the game at Nationals Park and at the end of a busy day for the Brewers, who hold the second NL wild-card spot and trail the Central-leading Chicago Cubs by four games.
-Milwaukee got left-hander Xavier Cedeno from the Chicago White Sox earlier in the day to give the team more options out of the bullpen.

 Most Read Sports Stories